ninfa-labs/nft-suite/README.md

 - [Prettier Plugin Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity): code formatter for non-Solidity files

-External libraries, such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts), are not required dependencies, not because they aren't needed, but because they have been modified and included in the `src` directory as part of the local codebase.
+Note: Any external smart contract libraries, such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts), have been included in the `src` directory as part of the local codebase, i.e. there is no `lib` folder.
-I.e. you will notice that there is no `lib` folder, but ultimately the libraries original file path has been kept the same, in order to match the folder structure of the original projects, mainly OpenZeppelin's.
-The following list shows all of the external libraries and interfaces used by this project and their file path, the original author and version are recorded within each contract's NatSpec comments.
+The following list shows all of the external libraries used by this project and their file path, the original author and version are recorded within each contract's NatSpec comments.

 ```
 src
 ├── access
 │   ├── AccessControl.sol
-│   ├── IAccessControl.sol
 │   └── Owned.sol
 ├── token
 │   ├── common